DawidGaleziewski/primal_weather/README.md

 ## Project structure

+- /root - root of the application bootstraping all crytical components
 - /components - all reusable components
 - /redux - redux features and sagas
 - /router - all routing related configs